 When do horses need B-vitamin supplementation?

-The water soluble properties of the B-vitamins mean that they are not stored in the body and are rapidly excreted in the urine, should there be an excess supply.
-Fat soluble vitamins such as A, D, E and K can be stored and these stores can then be utilised in times of need or shortage.
-However the B vitamins need to be provided to the horse on a daily basis at optimum levels through the food eaten which, on an average lazy day, when forage is in plentiful supply will mean good levels are available.
-However on a day where a horse is travelling or exercising/competing for an extended period of time, these vital vitamins will not only be short due to decreased forage consumption but there will be an increased demand for them simply because the nature of the horses activity will create stress.
+Fat-soluble vitamins such as A, D, E and K can be stored and these stores can then be utilised in times of need or shortage.
+However, the B vitamins need to be provided to the horse on a daily basis at optimum levels through the food eaten which, on an average lazy day, when forage is in plentiful supply will mean good levels are available.
+However, on a day where a horse is travelling or exercising/competing for an extended period of time, these vital fat-soluble vitamins will not only be short due to decreased forage consumption but there will be an increased demand for them simply because of the nature of the horse’s activity will create stress.

-Under stress a horse’s system will also flush out these B-Complex vitamins so creating a bit of a negative cycle where intake of the B-vitamins are reduced, yet the body needs increased levels to support the stress response and react to increased anti-oxidant needs.
-For this reason it is important, that to maintain and support the highest levels of performance, an additional source of these vital vitamins is fed in times of reduced forage consumption, stress/travel/performance work.
+Under stress, a horse’s system will also flush out these B-Complex vitamins so creating a bit of a negative cycle where the intake of the B-vitamins are reduced, yet the body needs increased levels to support the stress response and react to increased anti-oxidant needs.
+For this reason, it is important, that to maintain and support the highest levels of performance, an additional source of these vital vitamins is fed in times of reduced forage consumption, stress/travel/performance work.